rayeberechi/RayBank-landing-page/README.md

-# Faithy - Cloud Hosting For Everyone
+# RayBank Landing Page
 ---
 ## Overview
 _This our the first project for Web3Bridges' Web2ACXII, it is a Bank Landing Page._

 # Bank Landing Page

-This page is responsive across mobile, taps and PCs.
+This page is responsive across mobile, tablets and PCs.
 It includes HTML and CSS styling, as well as some JavaScript.

 ## Project Structure